List of 40 Famous Forests in India to visit

 26. Orang National Park Guwahati

 Orang National Park is the oldest forest in Assam.
-The land was initially inhabited by local Orang tribes who left in the early 1900s and established as a sanctuary in 1985.
+The land was initially inhabited by local Orang tribes who left in the early 1900s and were established as a sanctuary in 1985.
 The British government then took control of it and named it after the original settlers.

 It lies on the banks of the Brahmaputra River, part of the Indo-Burma Biodiversity Hotspot.
 The forest is a mixture of grasslands, swamplands, and deciduous vegetation.